 Start by Scoring:

+Set out a big bowl.
+One large enough that you can lower the pomegranate and your hands into.
+This will help prevent a mess.
 The first step is scoring the pomegranate instead of cutting it in half.
 This means you just cut through the skin all the way around the fruit, halfway between the top and bottom.

 Then Open It Up: